Skip to content

 While both credentials and secrets provide access to systems, there is a clear difference between the two.

+Refer to system-level machine access, often required by scripts, processes, and applications.
+These secrets can include API keys, tokens, certificates, and encryption keys.
 In simple terms, credentials are typically used for human-to-machine access but can also be used for machine-to-machine access, whereas secrets primarily refer to machine-to-machine access.

 Securing secrets is not just a good practice: it’s a vital part of a robust cybersecurity strategy.

-Risks of Not Properly Managing Secrets
+Risks of Poor Secrets Management

-Failure to properly employ secrets management can lead to data breaches, system outages due to unmanaged or expired secrets, and unauthorized system access—all of which can have devastating impacts on a business.
+Failure to properly employ secrets management can lead to data breaches, system outages due to unmanaged or expired secrets, and unauthorized system access, all of which can have devastating impacts on a business.

 • System outages: Expired or unmanaged secrets, such as certificates, can cause unexpected system failures.
 The average cost of IT downtime is approximately $5,600 per minute according to Gartner, but a more recent report by Ponemon Institute raises Gartner’s average from $5,600 per minute to nearly $9,000 per minute.